webyda/skick/README.md

     ...
 ```

-Above, in the caller actor, the conversation was initiated because we received
+In the caller actor above, the conversation was initiated because we received
 a message the handler of which was a *conversation prototype*.
 This is not always
 appropriate.
 For example, we may wish to start conversations in the `on_start` method
 or in some daemon.
 If we wish to do this, we can create a conversation using the